Culinary diplomacy: Switzerland

 15 May 2018: The table is set for the first dinner under the motto Les Grandes Tables de Suisse – Ambassades gourmandes.
 The dining room at the Hôtel de Besenval, built in 1782 by Alexandre-Théodore Brongniart for Pierre Victor, Baron de Besenval de Brunstatt, is considered one of the first ever purpose-built dining rooms.
-Like his contemporary Charles Maurice de Talleyrand-Périgord, Prince de Benevento et de Talleyrand, the baron was also convinced that diplomacy goes through the stomach.
+Like his contemporary Charles Maurice de Talleyrand-Périgord, Prince de Benevento et de Talleyrand, the baron believed that the way to successful diplomacy is through the stomach.

 Swiss cuisine is traditionally made up of variations on dishes from its neighboring countries France, Italy, Germany and Austria, with influences from France and Italy dominating.
 Some of the most famous Swiss dishes that are considered Swiss signature dishes are: Rösti, Raclette, Fondue, Cordon Bleu, St. Galler Bratwurst, Capuns and Pizzoccheri.
-As part of public diplomacy, the Federal Department of Foreign Affairs, in collaboration with top Swiss chefs, put Switzerland's culinary heritage at the service of diplomacy.
+As part of the public diplomacy strategy, the Federal Department of Foreign Affairs – in collaboration with top Swiss chefs – put Switzerland's culinary heritage at the service of diplomacy.